Types of Employment

 Shift work

-Shift workers work in roles that need to be done outside of what are considered ordinary business hours and sometimes for longer periods of time than other types of employment.
-This means that shifts often fall at inconvenient times.
-The award or agreement that covers your workplace will define exactly what counts as shift work in your workplace.
+Shift work usually needs to be done outside of what are considered ordinary business hours and sometimes for longer periods of time than other types of employment.

 Labour hire